The VFS

 Once we selected a client, we often want to quickly look at the client’s filesystem.
 The Velociraptor GUI has a Virtual Filesystem View (VFS) screen.

 The VFS is simply a server side cache of the files on the endpoint.
-It is merely a familiar GUI to allow inspection of the client’s filesystem.
+It is merely a familiar GUI to allow to interactively fetch and inspect of the client’s filesystem.

 The Virtual Filesystem